wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Development/BuildChainNodes.md

 By defining a build chain of "database" you can build only a database if you wanted some easy way to deploy a database for remote usage.
 You would have to punch holes in the firewalls (native and os) to be able to access your database from a remote machine(s).

 Further more you as a developer you can define different node types.
-The current node types are "BuildAutoscaler".
+The current node types are "BuildAuthenticator", "BuildReverseProxy", "BuildAutoscaler".
 "BuildWebsever".
-"BuildDatabase" but you could also define one, for example, "BuildCaching" and write a script to build out a caching system which you application can use such as by installing redis or memcached on a VPS machine.
+"BuildDatabase" but you could also define one, for example, "BuildCaching" or "BuildEmailServer" and write a script to build out a caching system which you application can use such as by installing redis or memcached on a VPS machine.